Letters from Co-hosts

 - Social Dining

-- Enjfoy great food in Sokcho with other participants, during our group dinners or spontaneous meals around the lake.
+- Enjoy great food in Sokcho with other participants, during our group dinners or spontaneous meals around the lake and city.

 - Morning Runs

-- Wake up and start the day with a run around the lake with Sokcho locals and other participants.
+- Start the day with a run around the lake with Sokcho locals and other participants.
 Then ease into co-working or cafe hopping.

 - Sharing Circles